 8. Learn How To Predict Incoming Priority Shifts

 Over the entire course of a project, the level of priority changes with time.
 In the initial days, predicting future priority shifts in a project was deemed mostly unreliable when compared to recent times.
 With the advent of smart computing and artificial intelligence, there is a multitude of enterprise software and qualified resources that are capable of modeling the priority levels required for different project tasks, throughout the project.
 As a rule of thumb, the priority associated with a task is affected by certain key variables, inherent to its operational aspects.
 For example, let us say that the priority level associated with a certain task at the beginning of a project, such as facilitating a contractor for the erection of a steel structure, is very high.
 However, as the project progresses, the priority level associated with this task reduces, until a point is reached where the certain task, though inherently needed, is no longer required.
 Therefore, an efficient project manager has to understand that the priority level associated with a particular task is not constant throughout the project and is subject to conditional variables.

 9. Be a Proactive Manager Of Priorities

 An efficient manager has to deduce which situations demand negation.
-A key trait of a proficient project manager, this is one of the most important aspects of project management.
+A key trait of a proficient project manager is one of the most important aspects of project management.
 Project management entails completing all the tasks that are agreed to, as well as those assignments which are carefully avoided.
-Considering the optimized timeline and resource-allocation, some activities would need to be eliminated and not adhered to.
+Considering the optimized timeline and resource allocation, some activities would need to be eliminated and not adhered to.
 It is one thing to be a diplomatic professional, but another one to be an even more effective project manager.
 Delegation of work should be facilitated in case one has multiple projects at hand.

 Usually, time management and work priority go in tandem.
 It is commonly said that learning is a never-ending process.
 Hence, an efficient project manager must also be an aspiring professional, constantly keeping updated with the latest techniques of work prioritization.